Please note that Tapas no longer supports Internet Explorer.

 Apr 12, 2025

 "Hey!
-I saw the video of you making a teapot last week.
+I saw the reel of you making a teapot last week.
 It was amazing!
 Your teapot is so cool how it looks zen, so simple, clean but elegant.
 Like... if a melody was a teapot, this would be a soft and melancholic love song.
 Haha.
 Do you sell your work?"

-"Thanks for the kind words.
+"Hi there, thank you for the kind words.
 Yes, I sell my work, but only on custom orders.
 If not, you will have to wait for my next show."

 "A handmade gift sounds thoughtful.
 If you're serious, we can look at scheduling something."